lydiaYchen/PerfEvaluation-IN4215/project.md

 - Title, authors
 - Abstract
-- Introduction: problem statement, motivation for the problem, overall plan to tackle the problem
+- Introduction: problem statement, motivation for the problem, and the overview how
 - Background: what important works does this project build on
-- Approach: what methods/algorithms did you use
-- Experiments: describe your experiments, the results and discuss them
+- Experiments: describe your setup and present the baseline results
+- Predictive models: describe your analytical approach for performance prediction
+- Optimization strategy: describe your optimization algorithms/strategies that can improve the performance
-- Conclusions: describe what you learnt/found and what avenues for future work you see
+- Conclusions: what can be the future direction
 - References

 The final report should also contain a link to a repository (or several) that contain the software you created, the scripts you used to analyze your data, etc.